FAQ: ACCESS Cards, EVS, & Eligibility

 Providers can access EVS through the

-Provider Electronic Solutions Software, or through their own certified software.
+PROMISe™ Provider portal, or through their own certified software.
 If those methods are not available, they can access the EVS through the Automated Voice Response System by calling 1-800-766-5387 and entering the recipient's social security number and date of birth.

 2. Sometimes when I check a patient's eligibility on EVS using their recipient ID number, the coverage shows as not effective.
 If I check the same patient's eligibility using their name and date of birth, coverage shows as effective.
 Why does this happen?